-Gorilla Trekking is, by far, the most popular activity in Uganda.
+Gorilla Trekking is the most popular activity in Uganda.
 It’s on every traveler’s bucket list.
-Mountain gorillas are an endangered species that are found only in Uganda, Rwanda and DR Congo.
-The entire species has fewer than 1000 individuals.
-Uganda is home to half of all mountain gorillas.
-If you book a tour in advance, expect to spend around $1200.
+Mountain gorillas are an endangered species that are found only in Uganda, Rwanda, and the Democratic Republic of the Congo.

 Visit Sipi Falls

-Hang out in Kampala, Uganda’s Crazy Capital City
+Hang out in Kampala, Uganda’s Capital City

 Some of the best things to do in Kampala include: